Was it in Chicago?

 And Jenney’s design was studied by other architects and engineers, paving the way for modern skyscraper development.

 It also set the standard for various other building innovations like elevators and modern plumbing systems.

 Where is this building?
 Can we visit it?

 Image courtesy Dariusz Sankowski on Unsplash.

-The corner of Adams and LaSalle Streets in the Loop.
+It is - or rather, it was located on the northeast corner of the Adams and LaSalle Streets in The Loop.

 'Was located'?
 Did it collapse?

 It WAS demolished to make way for the Field Building (a.k.a. the LaSalle National Bank Building) in 1931.

 So, unfortunately, you can’t visit the Home Insurance Building today.

 If you’re looking for something fun to do in Chicago however, you CAN check out Chicago’s best escape room.